JTMTCVPA Guidelines for Tenure and Promotion

 - Unit procedures governing Tenure and Promotion.

-In addition to the regular sections that constitute the JTMTCVPA dossier, additional numbered appendices can be added to provide any other documentation required by the candidate's school, e.g., copies of publications or creative scholarship.
-These materials are not provided to the JTMTCVPA.
+In addition to the regular sections that constitute the TCVPA dossier, additional numbered appendices can be added to provide any other documentation required by the candidate's school, e.g., copies of publications or creative scholarship.
+These materials are not provided to the TCVPA.

 Table of Contents and section title pages are provided to ease the process and facilitate uniform submissions.